hablullah/data-quran/source/tanzil.md

 - **Use it at our own discretion**.
 As mentioned above, Tanzil tried to provide a set of mostly acceptable Quran translations, however they can't guarantee their authenticity and/or accuracy.
 - **Non commercial**.
 The translations provided by Tanzil are for non-commercial purposes only.
 If used otherwise, we need to obtain necessary permission from the translator or the publisher.
 - **Add link back**.
 If using more than three of the translations provided by Tanzils, we required to add link to Tanzil [page][tanzil-trans] to enable end users to keep track of changes and use the latest updates.
-- **Ask for permission directly**.
-This is only required if we are planning to redistribute the list of translations from Tanzil to another website.

 ## Legality

-> **We** in this section refers to Hablullah team.

-This section is used to explain whether we are allowed to put data from Tanzil in this repository or not.
-In short, it seems **we are fine for Quran texts and metadata**, however **we still need direct permission for the translations**.

 ### Quran Texts